pjbartlein/REarthSysSci/markdown.md

  (<https://pjbartlein.github.io/REarthSysSci/html-md-01.css>):

 - MarkdownPad:  Download the file and open it in a text editor.
 Then in the MarkdownPad `Tools > Options > Stylesheets` dialog, click on add, and copy and paste the contents of `html-md-01.css`, and then save and close with that name.
-- Macdown:  Download the file to e.g. `/Users/bartlein/Library/Application Support/MacDown/Styles/`.
-Restart Macdown, and use the Preferences \> Rendering tab to set `html-md-01.css` in the CSS field.
-Here's a link to that file:
+- Macdown:
-<https://pjbartlein.github.io/REarthSysSci/html-md-01.css> (Note that the Library folder is usually hidden from Finder, and you may have to use a file manager that can reveal hidden files,.)
+ - Download the file to e.g. `/Users/bartlein/Library/Application Support/MacDown/Styles/`.
+(Note that the Library folder is usually hidden from Finder, and you may have to use a file manager that can reveal hidden files.)
+ - Restart Macdown, and use the Preferences \> Rendering tab to set `html-md-01.css` in the CSS field.

 ###  Pandoc